ccojocar/sso-operator/README.md

 ## Enable SSO

-After installing the operator, you can enable Single Sign-On for a Kubernetes service by creating a SSO custom resource.
+After installing the operator, you can enable Single Sign-On for any Kubernetes service by creating a SSO custom resource.

 Let's start by creating a basic Go http service with Jenkins X: